 - Deseed 500g tomatoes into a sieve placed over a bowl to catch the tomato juice.
 Discard the seeds and add the tomato juice to the bowl with the vinegar.
 Give the onions and garlic a good stir then remove around 2 tablespoons of the vinegar into a small jug or cup reserving it for later.

 - Chop the tomatoes into small-ish chunks, then add to the vinegar bowl along with 100ml olive oil, 250g torn stale ciabatta and most of a large handful of basil, reserving some leaves for later.

 - The peppers should have mostly cooled by now.
 Remove the stalk and seeds then peel off the black skin.
 Chop the flesh into small chunks and add to the bowl.

 - Season with salt and pepper.

-- You can now leave the salad in the fridge with the remaining basil on top, or eat it straightaway, mixing the remaining basil straight in.
+- The panzanella can now be left in the fridge with the remaining basil on top, or you can eat it straightaway, mixing the remaining basil straight in.